orderbird/data-fraud-challange/README.md

 ## Task D. Automation

 1. Create a Python script that applies your credit outcome prediction on a given input file.
-   Your output file should contain the credit identifier and your models assessment of the credit (good vs. bad)
+   Your output file should contain the credit identifier and your models assessment of the credit (good vs. bad).

 2. Create an airflow DAG that is able to apply your credit outcome prediction in a daily manner and test it using our supplied airflow docker images.